-With Ramadan well underway, we’re already thinking of what to wear for Hari Raya – particularly for our kiddos!
+With Ramadan on the way, we’re already thinking of what to wear for Hari Raya – particularly for kids!

-But first, kids’ clothes!
+We’re giving some love to our favourite local brands who have worked hard to plan their Hari Raya collections since the start of the year.
+If you like what you see, #supportlocal mama!
 The art of staying comfortable throughout a whole day of visiting relatives is a hard one to master, but made much easier when you’ve got a stylish outfit that’ll make the family swoon.
-From gorgeous threads for girls to colourful sets for boys (complete with Marvel Endgame-themed buttons, omg!), check out our list of fave local and regional labels for kids’ Hari Raya fashion!
+From gorgeous threads for girls to colourful sets for boys and chic picks for mamas and dads, check out our list of local labels for Hari Raya fashion!

 Started by a stylish grandmama who we’ve often seen dressing her too-sweet-for-words granddaughter, PickADillyBaby is a humble local label that stocks beautiful flouncy tops, dresses and sets.
 Previously based only on Instagram, they’ve now launched their online store for easier shopping.
-This year, they’ve created matching sets for bubbas in collaboration with Katt Ibrahim RTW.
 The colours and bold prints are absolutely irresistible, and can go beyond just special occasions like Hari Raya.
 Wear them as separates with sweat pants or jeans and your little one’s good for the weekend.
-PickADillyBaby also stocks clothes for boys!

 If you’ve got a little girl who’s flower-obsessed, she’ll love every piece in Maqayla’s collection!
 A burst of florals in every shape and colour are available on skirts, scarves and baju kurungs for your mini-me.

-Staying comfy while looking dressed up is easy with Poplook’s super-affordable, breezy threads.
-We love that there’s a variety of styles, from florals to bling and even plain versions in multiple colours.
+Staying comfy while looking dressed up is easy with Simply Rays’s family sets!
+We love that there’s a variety of styles, from florals to batik-inspired prints and even solid-coloured versions in multiple shades.